 Arizona Academy of Endodontics

-AzAE works with other non-profit organizations in the East Valley to identify those in need of endodontic care but due to their circumstances cannot afford treatment.
-Our members, both endodontists and dental hygienists, have participated in Arizona Mission of Mercy and HopefestPHX.
+AzAE works with other non-profit organizations in the East Valley to identify those in need of endodontic care, but due to their circumstances cannot afford treatment.
+We believe saving one’s natural teeth, if possible, is always the best option.
+To help preserve smiles, our members, endodontists, dental hygienists, and dental assistants alike, participate in events such as HopefestPHX and Arizona Mission of Mercy.

 The proceeds from our CE courses help fund the philanthropic activities of the organization.
 Current courses include: